makhtardiouf/ardui_webiface/README.md

 - The sample arduino program is in arduino/FinalArduiMonitor.ino, which measures Temperature, Humidity, Light & Sound levels every 10sec and sends the data via wifi to the PHP web app.

 - The app saves received data in json format under the directory ardui-webiface/output/$date...
+Could use SQLite for storage.

 - The UI plots measured data with Google Charts, and reloads every few secs.